-Aspergillus rambellii (CBS101887) was purchased from the Westerdijk Fungal Biodiversity Institute (Utrecht, NL), cultured on Sabouraud Dextrose Broth （SDB） (S3306; Sigma-Aldrich, St Louis, MO) agar plate for 4 days at 25°C in aerobic conditions.
-The fungal culture medium was screwed from the SDB-agar plate, centrifuged at 4500 g for 15 minutes and filtered through a 0.2-mm pore-size filter twice to obtain the A. rambellii conditional medium (A.r CM).
+Aspergillus rambellii (CBS101887) was purchased from Westerdijk Fungal Biodiversity Institute (Utrecht, Netherlands) and cultured on Sabouraud Dextrose Broth (SDB) (SDBS3306; Sigma-Aldrich, St Louis, MO) agar plate for 4 days at 25°C in aerobic conditions.
+The fungal culture medium was screwed from the SDB-agar plate, centrifuged at 4,500 g for 15 minutes, and filtered through 0.2-mm pore-size filter twice to obtain the A. rambellii conditional medium (ARCM).

-Cell Culture
+Cell culture

 Human normal colon epithelial cell line NCM460 was obtained from INCELL Corporation (San Antonio, TX).
-CRC cell lines HT29 and SW480 were obtained from the ATCC.
-All of the cell lines were grown in high-glucose Dulbecco’s Modified Eagle’s Medium (DMEM) (Gibco BRL, Grand Island, NY) supplemented with 10% (vol/vol) fetal bovine serum (FBS), and 1% penicillin/streptomycin in a humidified atmosphere containing 5% CO2.
+CRC cell lines HT29 and SW480 were obtained from American Type Culture Collection (Manassas, VA).
+All cell lines were grown in high-glucose Dulbecco’s Modified Eagle’s Medium (DMEM) (Gibco BRL, Grand Island, NY) supplemented with 10% fetal bovine serum and 1% penicillin/streptomycin in a humidified atmosphere containing 5% carbon dioxide.

-Cell Viability Assay
+Cell viability assay

-Cell viability was determined by the 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium (MTT) assay.
-For each well in the 96-well plate, 1000 cells were seeded and treated with the 10% A. r CM or control medium SDB directly.
+Cell viability was determined by the 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium (MTT) assay (Thermo Fisher, M6494).
+Cells were seeded onto 96-well plates (1000 cells per well) and directly treated with DMEM supplemented with 10% ARCM or control medium SDB.

-Colony Formation Assay
+Colony formation assay

-Colon cells (1,000 per well) were seeded on 6-well plates, followed by treatment with 10% A. r CM in DMEM.
-SDB was used as the control.
+Colon cells (1,000 cells per well) were seeded onto 6-well plates, followed by treatment with DMEM supplemented with 10% ARCM or control medium SDB .
 The treatment medium was changed every 3 days.
-After culturing for 10-14 days, cells were fixed with cold 100% Methanol and stained with 0.5% crystal violet solution.
-The colony with more than 50 cells was counted.
-All experiments were performed 3 times in triplicate.
+After culturing for 10-14 days, cells were fixed in cold 100% methanol and stained with 0.5% crystal violet solution.
+Colony with more than 50 cells was counted.
+All experiments were performed in triplicate.

-Colorectal Cancer Patient-Derived Organoid Culture
+CRC patient-derived organoid culture

-Organoid 816 was originally from human tissue biopsy samples, obtained from a 54-year-old woman who was diagnosed with metastatic colorectal adenocarcinoma from the Princess Margaret Living Biobank (PMLB).
-Organoid 828 was originally from human tissue biopsy samples, obtained from a 46-year-old woman who was diagnosed with colorectal adenocarcinoma from PMLB.
-The pathologic specimens were embedded into Matrigel and placed in DMEM/F12 þ GlutaMAX (Invitrogen, Carlsbad, CA) containing N2 and B27 supplements (Invitrogen), 10 mmol/L HEPES, 1.25 mmol/L N-acetyl cysteine (Sigma-Aldrich, St Louis, MO), glutamine, 1% penicillin/streptomycin (Sigma-Aldrich), 10 mmol/L SB202190-monohydrochloride (Sigma-Aldrich), R-spondin-1 (RSPO-1), Noggin, WNT3A, and 50 ng/mL epithelial growth factor (Invitrogen).
-Treatment containing 10% A.r CM was added into the culture medium directly.
+Organoid 816 was originally extracted from human tissue biopsy samples, obtained from a 54-year-old woman who was diagnosed with metastatic colorectal adenocarcinoma (Princess Margaret Living Biobank, Canada).
+Organoid 828 was also originally extracted from human tissue biopsy samples, obtained from a 46-year-old woman who was diagnosed with colorectal adenocarcinoma (Princess Margaret Living Biobank).
+Pathologic specimens were embedded into Matrigel and placed in DMEM/F12 þ GlutaMAX containing N2 and B27 supplements, 10 mmol/L HEPES, 1.25 mmol/L N-acetyl cysteine (Sigma-Aldrich), glutamine, 1% penicillin/streptomycin (Sigma-Aldrich), 10 mmol/L SB202190-monohydrochloride (Sigma-Aldrich), R-spondin-1, Noggin, WNT3A, and 50 ng/mL epithelial growth factor.
+Treatment containing 10% ARCM was added into the culture medium directly.
 The treatment medium was changed every 3 days.
+Unless specified, all reagents used for organoid culture were purchased from Invitrogen, Carlsbad, CA.

-Results
+RESULTS

-Data pre-processing of metagenomic datasets for studying the associations between mycobiome and CRC
+Meta-analysis of metagenomic datasets to study the association of enteric mycobiota with CRC

-In the present study, a multi-cohort study was performed based on the metagenomics dataset from seven published studies and one unpublished dataset (table 1 and supplementary table 1).
-On median, 68.28% and 0.1% of filtered reads were mapped to bacterial and fungal databases, respectively (supplementary figure 1a and supplementary table 1).
-Consistent with a previous study24 the fungus-derived reads observed in our study account for around 0.16% (10e-2.80) of the total enteric microbes.
-The rarefaction curve (supplementary figure 1b) showed that all cohort samples reached a plateau at 10,000 fungal sequencing reads.
-We applied stringent filtering criteria to ensure rigorous outcomes and minimize the outlier effect (supplementary figure 1c).
-In total, 1,329 metagenomes (454 CRC patients, 350 adenoma and 525 healthy controls) were analyzed.
+In this meta-analysis, we included seven published studies that used fecal shotgun metagenomics to characterize CRC patients compared to healthy controls (Table 1 and Supplementary Table 1).
+For an additional eighth study population, we generated new fecal metagenomic data from samples collected in Hong Kong (Table 1 and Supplementary Table 1).
+Among these metagenomes, median 0.16% (10-2.80) of total metagenomic reads were mapped to fungal genomes (Supplementary Figure 1A and Supplementary Table 1), which is consistent with previous studies at 0.1%24.
+The rarefaction curve showed that all cohort samples reached a plateau at 10,000 fungal sequencing reads (Supplementary Figure 1B).
+To ensure the quality of acquired metagenomic datasets, we applied a series of filtering with stringent criteria to remove samples with contamination or low-fungi content (Supplementary Figure 1C).
+Upon filtering, a total of 1,329 metagenomes were retained including 454 CRC patients, 350 patients with adenoma, and 525 healthy controls.

-Alterations of enteric fungal composition in CRC
+Alteration of enteric mycobiota in CRC